 13.11 Suspended Operations.

-If the University determines it is advisable due to emergency conditions to suspend the operation of all of any portion of the institution the following will govern: When prior notification has not been given, employees released until further notice after reporting to work, shall receive a minimum of four (4) hours pay for the first day.
+- A. If the University determines it is advisable due to emergency conditions to suspend the operation of all of any portion of the institution the following will govern: When prior notification has not been given, employees released until further notice after reporting to work, shall receive a minimum of four (4) hours pay for the first day.
 The following options shall be made available to affected employees not required to work for the balance of the closure: vacation leave, personal holiday, accrued compensatory time, or leave without pay.
 Missed work time can be made up within ninety (90) days.
-Make up time worked by full time employees earning overtime is credited at time and one-half (1-1/2).
+Make up time worked by full time employees earning overtime is credited at time and one-half (1-1/2). - B. Public Health Suspended Operations.
+Accrued sick leave may be used for the suspension of operations when the employee's workplace has been closed by a public health official for any health related reason.